Email: [email protected]

 Organisational Behaviour, Psychological Issues in Management, Groups and Teams, Leadership, Human Resource Management

 Winnie Jiang is an Assistant Professor of Organisational Behaviour at INSEAD.
-Her research focuses on the dynamics of meaning making at work, career mobility, and human resource management.
+Her research focuses on the dynamics of meaning-making at work, work as a calling, career mobility and transitions, and personal and professional development.